Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 In a wholly unearned burst of treacle, Tom tearfully tells his comedy-oblivious old man, “I love you, Dad, and whether you like it or not, you taught me everything I know.”

-It’s supposed to be a tear-jerking moment of connection between two very different men whose stubborn pride drives them apart even as they share the bond of blood and history and tradition.
+It’s supposed to be a tear-jerking moment of connection between two very different men whose stubborn pride drives them apart even as they share the bond of blood, history, and tradition.

 Most of what Tom seems to know involves granular knowledge of comedy history from vaudeville to the present.
 If his father did, indeed, teach him that, he seems to have been stricken with amnesia in the interim.